Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

 \subsection{Receiver Welfare}

 Finally, we turn to receiver welfare.
-Consider the situation where $\eta>1-p_R$ and thus the signal is potentially informative enough, but fact checking costs are too high, and thus we are in the equilibrium described in Proposition \ref{Prop:Wview}.
-How do we evaluate receiver welfare in this setting?
 First of all, signals that align with her prior are not relevant to the receiver, and as we showed, relevant signals are shared relatively infrequently with her.
 At the same time, senders do not ``filter'' signals conditional on their headline, thus the quality of information before and after sharing \emph{conditional on $\sigma$} is the same.
-Two cases are possible.
-First, $\eta$ is too low or $q$ is too high and thus signal precision is not high enough to change the action of the receiver.
-Then sharing everything, sharing nothing and the equilibrium we characterize in this section are welfare equivalent.
-Second, $\eta$ is sufficiently high or $q$ is sufficiently low that signals do affect the optimal action.
-Then the sharing equilibrium is preferred to no sharing, but inferior to a situation where all signals are shared.
+This also implies that increasing sharing cost $c_S$, which discourages sharing on the margin, will weakly decrease receiver welfare as less signals are shared which are potentially informative.
+This is in contrast to ability signaling, where sharing costs differentially discourage low-ability senders from sharing and thus increase the quality of information shared conditional on $\sigma$, potentially increasing welfare of low-ability types.